 Follow these steps to create a professional template:

 Interested in writing a cover letter as well?
-Read more: How to Write a Cover Letter in India: Examples & Full Guide
+Read more: How to Write a Cover Letter: Examples & Full Guide

 Scientific journals receive hundreds of submissions on a daily basis.
 Even if your research is truly groundbreaking, they might overlook it.